 You can also designate the contribution as in-kind, loan, or public service assistance (for current office holders only).

 Expenditure

-Clicking the "Add" button will display a pop-up.
-Here you will enter the date of the expenditure, the specific purpose of the expenditure, and the expenditure amount.
-The expenditure amount must be detailed and clear.
+"Clicking the "Add" button will display a pop-up.

+Here you will enter the date of the expenditure, the amount of the expenditure, and select the category from the dropdown menu under which the expenditure falls.